leynos/bournemouth/.rules/python-pyproject.md

 ## 5. Declaring a Build System

 PEP 517/518 require a `[build-system]` table to tell tools how to build and install your project.
-A “modern” convention is to specify `setuptools>=61.0` (for editable installs without `setup.py`) or a lighter alternative like `flit_core`.
+A "modern" convention is to specify `setuptools>=61.0` (for editable installs without `setup.py`) or a lighter alternative like `flit_core`.
 Below is the typical setup using setuptools:

 ```toml
 [build-system]